 In the end we have two options: either we can identify the words in the text with 'units of meaning', or we cannot.
-Beside the examples given above, the negative case could also arise in very different scenarios (that have occasionally been proposed).
-These include suggestions that the text, as we see it, is not meaningful text but more like a 'background', against which we need to extract the real meaning from geometrical means, or by selecting individual characters using a grid, etc. etc.
+Beside the examples given above, the negative case could also arise in very different scenarios, for example that the text as we see it is not meaningful text but more like a 'background', against which we need to extract the real meaning from geometrical means, or by selecting individual characters using a grid, etc. etc.

 The units of meaning could represent (in the plain text) words, syllables, characters, or other, as indicated by the codes W, S, C, O in the above figure.

 Having reached a point in the tree where the written words in the MS are representing units of meaning, the next logical question is, whether each word type we see in the MS is a consistent rendering of the same unit of meaning in the original or plain text.
-We need to keep in mind that we are looking at the process of writing the text by the author/scribe (whether translation or encryption or something else).
 The easiest case would be if one plain text word would be uniquely represented by one word in Voynichese, i.e. there is a one-to-one mapping.
 Another possibility would be that a plaintext word is represented by different Voynichese words (one-to-many).
 As long as each Voynichese word derives from only one original plain text word, we would still be able (in principle) to reverse this process and retrieve the plain text.
 A third possibility is a many-to-one mapping.
 Here, several different plain text words would map onto the same Voynichese word.
-This is in principle irreversible (7).
-Finally, many-to-many mappings could exist, which would equally be irreversible.
+This is in principle irreversible (5).

 The one-to-many mapping means that our (imaginary) dictionary has one entry for each plain text word, and this can translate to several different Voynichse words.
 If we had this dictionary, we could still translate the text back, assuming that there is no overlap in the Voynichese words from different plain text words.
 (In that case we should call it a many-to-many mapping).
 One possibility for ending up in such a situation is in case the author encrypted the text using a poly-aphabetic cipher, or added null characters.

-This situation is a bit more difficult to imagine.
-It could be that the text is a very inaccurate rendering of an 'unusual' language, with loss of unique representation (several sounds mapping to the same character).
+This situation could arise if the text is a very inaccurate rendering of an 'unusual' language, with loss of unique representation (several sounds mapping to the same character).
 It could also be that a cipher has been used that maps many to one.
 Finally, the text could include a great number of mistakes.
-In these cases, we are basically in the situation of option 2b above: meaning has been lost.
-This depends on the level or amount of redundancy that has been created.

 We have now reached the point where there exists (in theory) a dictionary that would allow a word for word translation of a plain text into Voynichese and vice versa.
 We may compare the plain text words and the Voynichese words, and see if there is any relationship between the two.
 There are various possibilities.
 Such a relationship may exist and be straightworward, it may exist and be more complicated, or it may in fact not exist.
-These three options are now compared.
+These three options are further explained in the detailed description.

 These three options are not fundamentally different, but one or two of them would have been far more practical to implement than the third.
 All three only play a role in case a word by word translation of the text is possible, which is far from certain.